- What happened to "dorms"?

 How will I be assigned if I am a transgender student? | Back to top.

 The Office of Residence Life is committed to working to meet the housing needs of all students in a nurturing community that values diversity and promotes the dignity of all people.
 For continuing students, specific spaces on campus will be designated gender-inclusive in the online housing selection process each spring semester.
 As these spaces are chosen, additional spaces may be added to this option.
 Continuing students must apply with their prospective roommate(s) following the same processes and deadlines of all students entering the housing election process.
-First-year and transfer students may request gender-inclusive housing on the housing application.
-When submitted by the established deadline, they will be contacted by the director of housing or designee to provide housing that best meets the needs of the student.
+First-year and transfer students may request gender-inclusive housing or roommates of any gender on the housing application.
+Students may be contacted by the associate director of housing or designee to discuss housing that best meets the needs of the student.
 Find out more about LGBTQ+ Resources.

 What are the bed sizes in the residence halls? | Back to top.